seba-sanchis/portfolio-v1/README.md

-# Portfolio -  Personal development portfolio
+# Portfolio -  personal development portfolio

 SSG that allows you to upload your projects and share your skills.
 They can contact you through the form.